cucumber-attic/website/apps/dynamic/views/events/train-the-trainer-boston.md

 layout: one-column
 nav: events
 image: /images/training/bdd-analysis-cover.jpg
-dtstart: 2018-03-01 00:00:00
+dtstart: 2018-02-27 00:00:00
 dtend: 2017-03-01 00:00:00
 ---

 ## BDD Kickstart - Train the Trainer

 The demand for our BDD training and coaching in the US is growing year-on-year.
-To deliver the highest possible quality of training, we work with a small pool of trusted trainers.
-Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon to deliver our BDD training.
+To deliver the highest possible quality of training, we entrust a small pool of trainers to use our materials.
+Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon.

-This course costs $150.
-Included in the price is a seat on our BDD Kickstart course and this one-day workshop.
+This application fee is $150.
+If you are accepted, you will be invited to attend our BDD Kickstart course and a one-day trainers workshop.
 Your place is not guaranteed and you must apply via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=xxxxx).

 ## Coach